brown-cs132-s13/labs/security/README.md

 To understand how it works it's important to understand that cookies are sent with every request on a per-domain basis.
 If a cookie is set for `example.com`, any request sent to that domain will include the cookies set for `example.com` regardless of how that request was made.

-In an attack the victim is somehow lured into clicking a button or link on an attacker-controlled site.
+In an attack the victim is somehow lured into clicking a button or link on an attacker-controlled site (if the attacker also has an XSS vector, "attacker controlled site" means "your site").
 That in turn submits a request to another site the user might be logged into.
 If the user is indeed logged in via cookies those will be sent in the request.
 This can either be a GET request (through a simple link), or a POST request (though Javascript or a button submitting a hidden form.)

 For example, for the `http://bank.example.com/transfer-money` endpoint (which we're assuming uses GET parameters, although you shouldn't for actions which are not idempotent) the attacker could include an image in his malicious site: